 You'll know it's done baking when you lightly shake the pan- when the middle jiggles as one, you know it's done!

 Step 8: Cool, cut, and enjoy!
-Remove the pan from the oven and sprinkle the pecan layer with flaky sea salt for a salty bite.
+Remove the pecan pie brownies from the oven and sprinkle with flaky sea salt for a salty bite.
 Let the brownies cool completely on a wire rack before cutting (image 8 above).
-For clean cuts, chill the pecan pie brownies in the freezer for 15-20 minutes, then cut with a hot sharp knife.
+For clean cuts, chill them in the freezer for 15-20 minutes, then cut with a hot sharp knife.

 Professional Baking Tips